Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 [bwa_aln_core] print alignments...
 0.35 sec
 [bwa_aln_core] 786432 sequences have been processed.
 [bwa_aln_core] convert to sequence coordinate...
-4.00 sec
+4.00 sec ...
+[main] Version: 0.7.13-r1126
+[main] CMD: bwa samse -n 1 -f LZ_R4.sam mm10.rRNA.fa.gz LZ_R4.sai LZ_R4.no-PCR-dups.no-Adapters.fastq.gz
+[main] Real time: 878.276 sec; CPU: 878.285 sec
 ```

 The output of this is a SAM file.
 See here for details on the SAM specification: https://en.wikipedia.org/wiki/SAM_(file_format)

 Note that SAM files are human readable text files, and are therefore very inefficient for long term storage.
 In the next step we will convert this SAM file into a machine-readable (but not human readable) file format called BAM.
 We will then sort the BAM file for downstream processing.
+Both of these steps are completed using a program called samtools.

 ```
 [dankoc@cbsumm27 dankoc]$ samtools view -b -S LZ_R4.sam > LZ_R4.bam